-Across most of Essex, there is currently two-tier system of local government.
-This means there is one county council (Essex County Council) and several district councils (including Chelmsford City Council).
-Each council has its own responsibilities, they are also known as local authorities.
-Some areas also have a parish-tier council.
+Across much of Essex, there is currently two-tier system of local government.
+This means there is one county council (Essex County Council) and twelve district-level councils (including Chelmsford City Council).
+There are also two unitary authorities in Essex, in Southend-On-Sea and Thurrock.

 In December 2024, the government published a white paper.
 They announced they want to both simplify local government, and transfer some powers and funding from national government to a more local level.